Wotabunch!

-Wotabunch! was released by WEA in 1977 following the success of Ian Dury as a solo artist.
-It is technically the 'second album' by Kilburn and the High-Roads.
+Wotabunch! is an album by Kilburn and the High Roads, released by WEA in 1978 following the success of Ian Dury as a solo artist.
+It is technically the "second album" by the band, as though it predated their debut record Handsome it was released three years afterwards.

-When talking about Kilburn and the High-Roads' output in his track-by-track comments in the booklet for Repertoire Records 2CD Ian Dury & The Blockheads: Reasons to be Cheerful retrospective, Ian Dury said:
+When talking about Kilburn and the High Roads' output in his track-by-track comments in the booklet for Repertoire Records 2CD Ian Dury & The Blockheads: Reasons to be Cheerful retrospective, Ian Dury said: